| issue | issue > bauck > USDA license

-KEY MESSAGE: Minnesota has no state laws to license or regulate commercial dog and cat breeders; however, the USDA regulates certain breeders and brokers, such as Kathy Bauck, who sell to pet stores.
+KEY MESSAGE: The USDA regulates certain breeders and brokers, such as Kathy Bauck, who sell to pet stores.
 In 2010, the USDA terminated Bauck's Animal Welfare Act (AWA) license for two years.
 Based on additional evidence, the USDA, as of September 2011, permanently revoked Bauck's AWA license — for life.
 NOTE: USDA stands for the United States Department of Agriculture.
 As explained below, due to multiple appeals and legal actions, it took almost one year (from June 22, 2009 until June 7, 2010) for the USDA to terminate this breeder's license.
 Revoking her license began with a Complaint filed by the USDA in December 2010 and ended with a Consent Decision in September 2011.

 Photo from CAPS; from undercover investigation.

 Licensing and oversight The federal government requires certain dog and cat breeders and brokers to be licensed.
 Specifically, dog breeders/brokers who sell wholesale (i.e., to pet stores) must have a federal license.
 (Retail sales, such as puppies sold through websites, parking lots or directly from the kennel, are not required to be licensed.)
 This federal license is required by the Animal Welfare Act (AWA).
 This Act is enforced by the Animal Care (AC) program, which is part of the Animal and Plant Health Inspection Service (APHIS) of the United States Department of Agriculture (USDA).
 Kennels that are licensed by the USDA are often referred to as USDA-licensed facilities with an Animal Welfare Act license.
 (For copy below, we also refer to it as the USDA license.)
-Currently, there are approximately 48 dog/cat breeders and brokers in Minnesota who have an Animal Welfare Act license and are inspected by the USDA.
-NOTE: There are no state laws in Minnesota to license, inspect or regulate dog and cat breeders; therefore, Kathy Bauck does not have a state license to operate as a dog breeder.
-(Lack of state regulation also means there is no state agency who has regulatory authority to inspect her kennels and assess how the animals are treated.)
 ALSO: Kathy Bauck's kennel is in Pine Lake Township near New York Mills, Minnesota.
 Because it is a township, local jurisdiction of any kennel regulations falls to the county, which is Otter Tail County.
 Otter Tail County does not require a Conditional Use Permit for this breeder and, therefore, does not monitor animal welfare within kennels.

 Class B license: Breeder and Broker Kathy Bauck operated under a USDA Class B license: 41-B-0159 The USDA Class B license allowed Bauck to breed her own dogs as well as buy dogs or puppies from other breeders and then sell to pet stores throughout the United States.
 Due to the undercover investigation conducted by Companion Animal Protection Society (CAPS) of Kathy Bauck's practices as a large-scale dog breeder/broker, which resulted in Bauck's criminal conviction for animal torture, as well as previous charges for practicing veterinary medicine without a license, the USDA concluded Bauck was "unfit" to hold an Animal Welfare Act license because she had operated her kennel in a "criminally improper manner."
 (See links below.)
 Bauck's license was cancelled on August 16, 2010; however, the USDA "officially" terminated her license on June 7, 2010 for two years.
 (NOTE: Termination is not permanent.
 After two years, Bauck could re-apply for a USDA license.
 A breeder is permanently stopped from holding a USDA license if that license is revoked.
 This is why it's important to pay close attention to legal terms used — license cancellation vs. termination vs. revocation.)